mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 3. Write a description for your repository.
 This step is optional.
 In this case, we will write, "An express app that will connect airtable, slack, and some film database API."
 4. Check the box to Initialize this repository with a README.
 (Click [here](https://www.makeareadme.com/) for more information on what a README file is.)
 5. Click the "Add .gitignore" button to type in, and then select, "node".
-6. Click the "Add a license" button and select "MIT License". **marlon, during your screencast you said this doesn't really matter. do we want this step in here?**
+6. Click the "Add a license" button and select "MIT License".
+(Click [here](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licences) for a comparison of different licenses.)
 7. Click "Create repository".

 ### To clone a repository: